Sorry, you need to enable JavaScript to visit this website.

 Canadian Elections

-The most recent federal election was held on September 20, 2021, resulting in a Liberal minority government led by Justin Trudeau.
-See the results from Elections Canada.
+The last federal election was held on September 20, 2021, resulting in a Liberal minority government led by Justin Trudeau.
+Trudeau resigned as Prime Minister on March 14, 2025 and Mark Carney (who won the Liberal Leadership race) was sworn in as Canada's 24th prime minister on the same day.

 Federal Voting